 Basic entitlements while on the job

-If there are no ways to resolve your complaints through your employer, you can alert the Labor Inspectorate in the Ministry of Labour and Social Welfare by issuing an appeal.
-Inspectors from the Ministry or the Municipalitywouldinspect your workplace while preserving the privacy of your complaint and take necessary measures to address the situation.This could include providing advice to the employer on how to resolve the problem, issue fines or even halt work until the issues have been resolved.
-The Labor Inspectorate is obliged by Article 82 of the Law on Labor to issue a decision regarding your appeal within 30 days of when you filed your complaint or inform you of delays if necessary.
-If this does not lead to any resolution, then the issue can be taken to the Competent Court.
+If you rights on labour are violated and you cannot find way to resolve them in communication with your employer, in that case you can inform the Labour Inspectorate within the Ministry of Work and Social Welfare by submitting a complaint.
+Labour Inspectors can inspect your workplace while preserving the privacy of your complaint and take necessary steps to address the situation, which could entail providing advice to the employer on how to resolve the problem, issue fines or even halt production until the issues have been resolved.
+The Labor Inspectorate is obliged by Article 82 of the Law on Labour to issue a decision regarding your appeal within 30 days from when you filed your complaint or inform you at least that the decision will be postponed.
+If this does not lead you to any resolution, then the issue can be filed with the Competent Court.